humzakhan340/humzakhan.github.io/_pages/cv.md

   * Coordinated site visits of 60+ mentors and 75+ mentees

+* **Assessing Residents’ CI-CARE**

+  *Volunteer ('17-'19) and General Surgery/Urology Department Lead ('19-'20)*

+  September 2017-June 2020

-Assessing Residents’ CI-CARE General Surgery/Urology Department Lead  September 2017-Present Surveyed General Surgery and Head and Neck Surgery patients for satisfaction with their residents Spearheaded a project to increase efficiency by digitizing surveying Leading a group of five volunteers to analyze data to assess resident physician communication scores Acting as organization photographer, research associate, social media director, website editor, and department lead
+  * Surveyed General Surgery and Head and Neck Surgery patients for satisfaction with their residents
+  * Spearheaded a project to increase efficiency by digitizing surveying
+  * Led a group of five volunteers to analyze data to assess resident physician communication scores
+  * Affiliated as organization photographer, research associate, social media director, and website editor
+  * Coordinated site visits of 60+ mentors and 75+ mentees

+* **Irvington High School Alumni Mentor**

+September 2018-Present

-Irvington High School Alumni Mentor	 	    		     September 2018-Present Helping guide students of my former high school with extracurricular activities, college admissions, and general life advice
+* Helping guide students of my former high school with extracurricular activities, college admissions, and general life advice

 Skills
 ======